reactleaf/modal/README.md

 ## Concept

-This library uses HoC to provide context and container, and provide hooks to open and close modal.
+This library provides container, and hooks to open and close modal.
 Main Concept of this library is providing **type-safe** method to open **any** modals on **anywhere** of your code.
 Second object ismodal code will not be loaded until modal is opened: Reduce bundle size.
 This is important for faster web.